NielOk/Mask-Detecting-Machine-Learning-Model/README.md

 # Mask-Detecting-Machine-Learning-Model
-This is the code, instructions, and machine learning model for a Raspberry Pi that detects masks from life footage.
+This is the code, instructions, and machine learning model for a Raspberry Pi device that detects masks from life footage.